 What is traditional Norway Food & Drink

 Because Norway is part of a peninsula, seafood is plentiful.
 You can expect to find fresh seafood on EVERY menu.
-They serve it smoked, in soup, in savory cakes and even for breakfast.
+They serve it smoked, in soup, in savory cakes, and even for breakfast.

 Like many other European countries, Norway also serves its version of a hotdog, the Polser.
 This tasty sausage is typically served in a bun with onions & mustard.

 One of the unique things about Norwegians is their love for Tacos.
 You will find many restaurants serving them and even taco stands.
-These are not typical Mexican tacos though, more of a American-Tex-Mex style.
+These are not typical Mexican tacos though, more of an American-Tex-Mex style.

 Just like Iceland, Norwegians love their salty licorice.
 This licorice is not the typical sweet treat you would find in America.
 This licorice is more salty than sweet and is a beloved treat to most Scandinavians.